What is Email Security?

 Email security definition

-Email security is the practice of protecting email communication and accounts from unauthorized activity, account compromise, phishing scams, spam emails, and more.
+Email security is the practice of protecting email communication and accounts from unauthorized activity, account takeover, phishing scams, spam emails, and more.
 Because email is one of the primary forms of communication for businesses, maintaining a strong email security posture is critical for the continuity of a modern business.
 Securing your email can be done in several ways including educating yourself or members of an organization on common threats and best practices to prevent cyber attacks.

 Why is email security important?